OmkarKhole/predicting-profit-for-a-new-restaurant-franchise/README.md

 # predicting-profit-for-a-new-restaurant-franchise
 *Goal -
-Predicting the profit for a new restaurent outlet in a new city based on the population in that particular city.
+Predicting the profit for a new restaurant outlet in a new city based on the population in that particular city.

 Packages used are - Numpy,Matplotlib,Copy,Math